roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/ReplaceAttribute.md

 # ReplaceAttribute [..](../README.md#documentation-index 'Documentation Index')

-Used to mutated a string so all occurrences of a specified strings are replaced with another specified string.
+Used to mutate a string so all occurrences of a specified strings are replaced with another specified string.

 **Namespace:** System.ComponentModel.DataMutations<br />
 **Implements:** System.ComponentModel.DataMutations.MutationAttribute (in System.ComponentModel.Mutations)